 4. I don’t rush out of the house in the morning, rush out of the house in the afternoon, or organize kids’ extracurricular activities in the evening hours when they, and I, want to rest.

-6. I don’t buy school clothes, indoor shoes, prescribed school stuff that I don’t want to buy.
+6. I don’t have to buy school clothes, indoor shoes, prescribed school stuff.
 I buy clothes for the season…thankfully with three girls, long pants in September can still be capris next summer.

-7. I don’t fuss that my kids aren’t learning math concepts at the same rate as their similiar aged counterparts.
+7. I don’t fuss that my kids aren’t learning math concepts at the same rate as their similiar-aged counterparts.
 They might learn about fractions when they’re six, or twelve.
-As long as they actually learn it…and baby, I know when they’ve learned it.
-School curriculum has the same value to me as the NDP party’s platform.

 8. I don’t need to waste their childhood helping them to recite for standardized testing.
 Instead, they spend time learning about topics to which they are curious.

 9. I learn about things I never thought I would learn, ie: rise and fall of the US dollar, all things geology, zoology, British history, or quantam physics.